 The Erasmus+ grant will be released after you have submitted the following documents:

-- Grant Agreement This document will be provided to students via e-mail.
-The signed original form must be submitted before departure to the TUM IC.
+- Grant Agreement The template will be provided to students via e-mail.
+The signed original form must be submitted before departure to the TUM Global & Alumni Office.

 During your stay abroad